userfront/wordpress/README.md

 ## Themes and Appearance

 If you make customizations to your toolkit theme and appearance in the [Userfront Dashboard](https://userfront.com/dashboard/authentication?tab=style), you'll need to copy the new code into the new pages.

+## Troubleshooting

+If you're experiencing miscellaneous issues with the render and behavior of this plugin, try to disable other plugins as there could be conflicts between them.

+The automatically generated Login page could be effected by your permalink structure.
+This could break Login Links via email if your permalink structure involves a redirect because WordPress will drop any query parameters, including the required `uuid` and `token`.
+Try changing the permalink structure to `/%postname%/` in your WordPress Admin Dashboard under Permalink Settings > Permalink structure.

+If this is not an option for you or if you're you experiencing other problems, please [contact us](https://userfront.com/contact).